 The percentage of people in poverty in various racial and ethnic groups is a measure of the overall economic health of these groups and may reflect disparities in access to economic opportunity.
 It also indicates the level of need for social and government supports.

-In 2013-17, 24% of Hispanic residents and 18% of African American residents in Essex County had incomes below the poverty line, compared to 12% among Asian residents and 9% among white residents.
-Since 2000, rates declined by 4 percentage points for Hispanics and by 3 points for African Americans.
-The rate for white residents increased slightly, by 2 points.
-The rate for Asian residents was flat.
+In 2015-19, 22% of Hispanic residents and 18% of African American residents in Essex County had incomes below the poverty line, compared to 10% among Asian residents and 8% among white residents.
+Since 2000, rates declined by 6 percentage points for Hispanics and by 3 points for African Americans and Asian residents.
+The rate for white residents increased slightly, by 1 point.

-Essex had a lower poverty rate for African Americans than Massachusetts and the nation, at 21% and 25%, respectively.
-The poverty rate for Hispanic residents of Essex was lower than the state (28%), but slightly higher than the U.S. (22%).
-The national rate for whites, at 12%, was higher than in Essex.
-Within the County, Lawrence had some of the highest poverty rates for Hispanic and white residents, at 26% and 22%, respectively.
+Essex had a lower poverty rate for African Americans than Massachusetts and the nation, at 19% and 23%, respectively.
+The poverty rate for Hispanic residents of Essex was lower than the state (25%), but slightly higher than the U.S. (20%).
+The national rate for whites, at 11%, was higher than in Essex.
+Within the County, Salem had some of the highest poverty rates for Hispanic residents, at 30%, and Lawrence had the highest poverty rate for white residents, at 22%.

 Poverty status is not reported for people in institutions, including college dormitories and military barracks, and people in living situations without conventional housing.
 The Census Bureau asks people to identify their race (white, African American, etc.) separate from their ethnicity (Hispanic or non-Hispanic).
 So the totals for these categories cannot be added together, as people show up in both a racial and ethnic group.